Posted at 11:49 PM | Permalink | Comments (0)

 look like football players, yet they are as graceful and energetic as any human being I’ve ever seen.

-Posted at 09:17 PM | Permalink | Comments (0)
+Posted by Allison Cambre on December 09, 2017 at 09:17 PM | Permalink | Comments (0)

 Well, I have finally begun to accept the idea that no one is going to ask me to teach in seminary.